-Descriptive Analysis testing involves the evaluation of a product’s sensory characteristics by a trained panel.
-Descriptive methodology uses trained panelists who are screened for normal acuity and the ability to discriminate differences.
+Descriptive Analysis involves the evaluation of a product’s sensory characteristics by a trained panel.
+Descriptive methodology uses trained panelists who are screened for sensory acuity and the ability to discriminate differences.
 They are highly trained on a specific product or product line to detect, describe and quantify attributes.
-A panel average or group consensus is used to report results.

-Descriptive testing answers the question: What does the product taste, smell or feel like?
+Descriptive testing answers the question: What does the product look, taste, smell or feel like?

 - Describe product differences found by discrimination or acceptance tests